In this drug factsheet:

 Children: The safety and effectiveness of zolpidem have not been established for use by children and adolescents less than 18 years of age.

 Seniors: People over 65 years of age are more likely to experience dose-related side effects of zolpidem, such as drowsiness, dizziness, or impaired coordination.
-Zolpidem is not recommended for use in seniors.
+Lower doses of zolpidem are recommended for seniors.

 What other drugs could interact with this medication?